louis-langholtz/flow/README.md

 (like computers are typically thought of as doing), the focus is on data moving through them.

-See the references section below to find out more about data-flow.
+See the references section below to find out more about data-flow in general.

+For the moment at least, the project uses existing POSIX descriptor based file I/O to implement the flow of data, and applications using well known descriptors to implement underlying leaf execution units.
+As abstractions, these conveniently fit the data flow model.
+See the [system.hpp](library/include/flow/system.hpp) header file for specifics on how systems can be designed in C++.

 ## Why?